lsst-it/ittn-029/index.rst

 minimize the disruption as this is a period of time in which many staff are expected to take leave.

+This is intended sequence of steps to plan and execute a teststand relocation:

+* Collect Information
+* Define Teststand(s)
+* Transfer Data to BDC
+* Establish Interim Teststand(s)
+* Ship hardware to BDC
+* Install hardware
+* Provision hardware

 Collect Information
 ===================